CartoDB/carto-selfhosted/README.md

 #### Google Maps

-In order to enable Google Maps basemaps inside CARTO Self Hosted (optional), you need to own a Google Maps API key and set it via `REACT_APP_GOOGLE_MAPS_API_KEY` in your customer.env file.
+In order to enable Google Maps basemaps inside CARTO Self Hosted, you need to own a Google Maps API key and set it via `REACT_APP_GOOGLE_MAPS_API_KEY` in your customer.env file.

 ## Update